PyChina/weekly/content/Issue/issue-403.md

     + REAL PYTHON

 Does your Python program need a Graphical User Interface (GUI)?
-With this free learning path you’ll develop your Python GUI programming skills from scratch.
+With this free learning path you'll develop your Python GUI programming skills from scratch.
 Covers Tkinter, PyQt, wxPython, and Kivy.

 (`是也乎:`